mongodb/docs-java/source/includes/quick-start/pojo-query-output.rst

-When you run the ``QuickStartPojoExample`` class, it should output the details of the movie from the sample dataset which should resemble the following:
+When you run the ``QuickStartPojoExample`` class, it should output the details of the movie from the sample dataset which resemble the following:

 .. code-block:: none
    :copyable: false